How to Fix: Realtek USB Audio Delay when Playing Videos

 - In the Triggers tab, select "At startup" from the "Begin the task" drop down menu.

-There is also a 32-bit and ARM version.
+there is also a 32-bit and ARM version).
+I suggest using arguments such as

 - In the Conditions tab, un-check "Start the task only if the computer is on AC power".